The Quests: Disbanding

 With a lineup that included only two original members, The Quests officially disbanded in 1970, and the band members pursued diverse paths.
-Jap Chong moved to Los Angeles.
-Reggie Verghese became a music producer with EMI, then set up a sound studio, Boogie Productions.
-Lim Wee Guan and Jimmy Chan continued working in the music business as session and lounge musicians.
-Vernon Cornelius had a varied career that included becoming a Rediffusion DJ and frontman for The Overheads.
-Henry Chua headed an engineering company, and wrote Call It Shanty: The Story of The Quests, to date the only book written on the band.
+Chong moved to Los Angeles.
+Verghese became a music producer with EMI, then set up a sound studio, Boogie Productions.
+Lim and Chan continued working in the music business as session and lounge musicians.
+Cornelius had a varied career that included becoming a Rediffusion DJ and frontman for The Overheads.
+Chua headed an engineering company, and wrote Call It Shanty: The Story of The Quests, a book about the band.
 The band reunited for charity concerts in 1982 and 1989, and in 1994 re-recorded a CD of their hits.
 They also appeared on Rolling Good Times, a popular 1990s television programme.